slimeblower/vueguitargenerator/README.md

 # guitar-side-project

-This an exercice on Vuejs.
+This is an exercice on Vuejs.

 ## Project setup
 ```